Blog

 These accounting professionals are responsible for a variety of accounting services.
 Staff accountants can prepare financial statements, maintain or reconcile accounts, act as a tax preparer, file tax reports, and more.
 Their range in duties requires them to both oversee and manage financial data and information, allowing them to assist with compliance, budgeting, reporting, and forecasting.

-Certified Public Accountant (CPA):
+2. Certified Public Accountant (CPA)

-This is an accountant who has met specific licensing requirements, which vary state by state.
+This is an accountant who has met specific licensing requirements, which can vary state by state.
 Earning a CPA provides accountants with more flexibility and designation to perform certain accounting tasks such as:

 • Auditing and review